There are hundreds of elements in HTML, so it can be daunting

 Non-semantic elements have names that don't clearly identify

 their contents.
-For example the P or <p> (paragraph) element
+For example the <div> element is just a

-block element that can contain any text, and it's often used
+block element that can contain any content, and it's often used

-just an in-line element that can contain any text.
-Niether <p>, DIV,
+an in-line element that can contain any text.
+Niether <div>

 We still use non-semantic elements for some parts of a page